 IF YOU FAIL TO APPEAL YOUR SUSPENSION OR YOUR SUSPENSION APPEAL IS DENIED, YOU WILL NOT BE ALLOWED TO TAKE CLASSES FOR ONE ACADEMIC YEAR.
 You may reapply to Admissions once the suspension period has ended.

-IF YOU REGISTERED EARLY FOR THE 2014 SPRING SEMESTER AND YOU FAIL TO MEET THE DEADLINE OF JANUARY 13 TO APPEAL YOUR SUSPENSION, YOUR SCHEDULE WILL BE REMOVED.
+IF YOU REGISTERED EARLY FOR THE 2014 FALL SEMESTER AND YOU FAIL TO MEET THE DEADLINE OF JULY 7 TO APPEAL YOUR SUSPENSION, YOUR SCHEDULE WILL BE REMOVED.

 If you have any questions concerning this matter, please contact Academic Affairs at (985) 448-4012, or by email at firstname.lastname@example.org.